elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Tolerations, affinity, nodeSelecor, and resources for most components
   - Additional opendistro security roles, ISM policies, and index templates
 - OIDC is now enabled by default for elasticsearch and kibana when using the prod flavor
+- Updated user grafana chart to 6.1.11 and app version to 7.3.3

 ### Fixed